Encrypt anything.

 Deniable encryption is one layer.
 To get the most out of it:

 Use strong, unique passwords.
-Deniability protects you from compelled disclosure, not from weak passwords.
+Deniability protects the bytes when they leak, not against weak passwords.
 Use 12+ characters, mix types, don't reuse them.

 Store control files separately from the ciphertext.
 If someone finds both in the same folder, the deniability is intact but the operational security isn't.
 Use the vault, a hardware wallet, or a separate device.

 Split sensitive control files.
 Use Shamir's Secret Sharing to split a control file across 3 of 5 trusted people.
-No single person (including you under duress) can reconstruct it alone.
+No single party can reconstruct it alone, including the holder of the ciphertext.

 Consider steganography.
 If the existence of an encrypted file is itself suspicious, hide it inside a photo.
 The image looks identical to the original.